elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/modern-markup.md

 ---

-### Can you explain the script type attribute used in Modern JavaScript development.
+### Can you explain the script type attribute used in Modern JavaScript development

 <details>
   <summary><strong>View Answer:</strong></summary>